-Tim Bagwell is a professor, writer, editor, activist, and software developer.
+Tim Bagwell is a professor, writer, editor, and software developer.
 He teaches IT Project Management and Technology Innovation at Excelsior College and Healthcare Management at Lincoln Memorial University.
 Mentors Public Administration doctoral candidates at Walden and Capella Universities and is program coordinator of the Masters in Public Administration and Policy at McDaniel College in Westminster, Maryland.
 He has researched and written on politics, especially using processed information in the administrative system.
-He is the Editor-in-Chief of the International Journal of Political Activism and Engagement (IJPAE).
 Board President of the Gateway Science Academy in Saint Louis, Missouri.
 Bagwell has developed software for a health rehabilitation center, wastewater plant sampling program, and campaign voter contact applications.

 Dissertation at Proquest

 Bagwell, T. (2001).
 Information and Due Process of Law: Does the Mode of Information influence the property rights of participants in the Federal Student Loan Program?
 Saint Louis University, February 2001.

 Recent publications… Cropf, R.A., & Bagwell, T. (Eds.)
 (2016).
 Ethical Issues and Citizen’s Rights in the Era of Digital Government Surveillance.
 IGI Global, Hershey, PA.
 Editor and Contributor.

 Bagwell, T, Cropf, R.A., Foster-Gadkari, S.L.
 (Eds.)
 (2018) Information Technology as a Facilitator of Social Processes in Project Management and Collaborative Work IGI Global, Hershey, PA.